 Most field crickets are black, but may also be brown or an even lighter “straw” color.
 Adults grow to between 1/2 and 1-1/8 of an inch in length.
 They are winged insects that have wings that lay flat against their backs and bend downward on their sides.
 Adult males use their wings to create their distinctive “chirping” sound.
 They have thin antennae that are longer than their bodies.
-Field crickets have a stout body and are powerful jumpers due to their large back legs.
+Field crickets have stout bodies and are powerful jumpers due to their large back legs.
 Their nymphs look very similar to the adults; they are just smaller and do not have fully developed wings.

 Where are field crickets found?

 What do field crickets eat?

 Field crickets are a species of agricultural pest, that when in very large numbers, can cause significant damage and destroy crops like alfalfa, wheat, rye, oats, and a variety of vegetables.
 Inside homes, they can chew on and cause damage to fabrics, furs, and leather.

 DIY field cricket prevention and control tips

 The following tips can help to prevent field crickets from becoming a problem on your property and in your home:

 Remove piles of organic debris such as leaves and grass from your property.

 Keep a stone barrier between any mulch and grass and your home’s foundation.